Chun Fan

 Masterpiece: "The Beginning of the World", "The World of Mandala"

 A master who cultivates both virtue and talent, exemplifying the phrase from Zizhi Tongjian – Chronicles of Zhou I(資治通鑒·周記一): “Talent is the capital of virtue; virtue is the leader of talent.”
-Chun Fan's philosophy and standard for interacting with the world is possessing both talent and virtue.
-He takes from society and gives back to society, building his reputation while accumulating wealth, dedicating himself to the public welfare by promoting art and culture and aiming to elevate human civilization.
+Possessing both talent and virtue is Chun Fan's philosophy and standard for interacting with the world.
+He takes from society and gives back to society, building his reputation while accumulating wealth, dedicating himself to public welfare by promoting art and culture, and aiming to elevate human civilization.
 He has funded and established the first privately-run Hakka Culture Museum in Heyuan, China, founded the Heyuan Nankai Experimental School, participated in the affairs of the New Asia Institute in Hong Kong, and founded the Hong Kong International Youth Artists Society charity organization.
 Through his financial support and personal efforts, he exemplifies the "dual excellence of virtue and art."